akalongman/ubuntu-configuration/README.md

 - **How to Ensure it Works**
   - You might be able to login after one of the steps above if you don't reboot.
 However, to be certain, you want to reboot to ensure it is fixed, otherwise you'll be doing this over and over

-## Sound Indicator Not Showing
-This appears in the top-right menu on Gnome.
-Tested in 14/15.

-This will also fix Tweak UI if a sound item is missing.

-    sudo apt install -y indicator-sound

-For Gnome (Default)

-    sudo killall gnome-panel

-For Unity

-    sudo killall unity-panel-service

 # GUI